 Amount Per Serving: Calories: 234Total Fat: 5gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 13mgSodium: 847mgCarbohydrates: 34gFiber: 10gSugar: 5gProtein: 15g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Lots of people don’t realize that low-glycemic dried beans are permitted for all phase of the South Beach Diet.
+Lots of people don’t realize that low-glycemic dried beans are permitted for all phase of the original South Beach Diet.
 Of course with the tortillas, this recipe would be Phase 2 or 3 for South Beach Dieters, and it’s also important to choose whole wheat or low-carb tortillas and use low-fat cheese.
-This would be too high in carbs for low-carb diets.
+Burritos with beans would be too high in carbs for low-carb diets.

 Find More Recipes Like This One: